TeppoJouttenus/curating/test/test.md

 <!-- @section -->

+1. On your Local Dev Site, go to Modules page to enable these modules:

+    Chaos Tools
+    Features
+    - Views

+    - View UI

 | Features / Recipe type | Factory | Service | Value | Constant | Provider |
 | -----                  | ----    | ----    | ----  | ----     | ----     |
 | can have dependencies  | yes     | yes     | no    | no       | yes      |